yasiryagi/helpdesk/roles/validators/README.md

 ## Offline
 The most likely reason a Validator will get slashed is for going offline without first [stopping](#stop-validating) gracefully.

-If `n` Validators go offline, there will be a two "events" at the end of that `session`:
+If `n` Validators go offline, there will be two "events" at the end of that `session`:
 1. `imOnline:SomeOffline`
 2. `offences.Offence`